bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 {/if}
 ```

 Again, in React the syntax is obvious since it's just JS.
 The others each have their own syntax for denoting conditional parts of the template.
-It is noteworthy, that Angular also has an option to use `*ngSwitch`, which makes cases like the Vue example from above a bit more idiomatic.
+It is noteworthy, that Angular also has an option to use `*ngSwitch`, which makes cases like the Vue example from above a bit more elegant.

+## Extracting values from native controls

+TODO

-## Handling browser events
+## Handling DOM events

+TODO

+## Slots
 TODO

 ## Data binding